raveeshbhalla/CustomType/README.md

 2. Via JAVA:
 ==============
-The Helper.getTypeface() method returns a typeface object that you can apply to any view that supports the setTypeface() method.
+The FontManager.getTypeface() method returns a typeface object that you can apply to any view that supports the setTypeface() method.
+You do not need to use the bundled custom TextView or EditText for this.
 Example code

-    tv.setTypeface(this,"folder/typeface.ttf");
+    tv.setTypeface(FontManager.getTypeface(this,"folder/typeface.ttf"));

 Do note: the font file must be present within your projects assets folder.